galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    {: .question}
 {: .hands_on}

-The quality of the previous dataset was pretty good from beginning and we improved it with wth trimming and filtering step (in a reasonable way to not loose too much information)
+The quality of the previous dataset was pretty good from the beginning and we improved it with wth trimming and filtering step (in a reasonable way to not lose too much information)

 > ### {% icon comment %} Bad quality sequences
 > If the quality of the reads is not good, we should always first check what is wrong and think about it: it may come from the type of sequencing or what we sequenced (high quantity of overrepresented sequences in transcriptomics data, biaised percentage of bases in HiC data).
 >
-> You can also ask the sequencing facility about it, specially if the quality is really bad: the quality treatments can not solve everything and you may loose too much information.
+> You can also ask the sequencing facility about it, especially if the quality is really bad: the quality treatments can not solve everything and you may lose too much information.
 {: .comment}

 # Process paired-end data

-With paired-end sequencing, the initial DNA fragments (longer than the actual read length) is sequenced from both sides.
+With paired-end sequencing, the fragments are sequenced from both sides.
 This approach results in two reads per fragment, with the first read in forward orientation and the second read in reverse-complement orientation.
-The distance between both reads is known and therefore an additional information that can improve read mapping.
+The distance between both reads is known and therefore is additional information that can improve read mapping.

 With paired-end sequencing, more of each DNA fragment can be covered than with single-end sequencing (only forward orientation sequenced):